towalink/bwinterface/README.md

 A Python wrapper around the "bw" (Bitwarden) CLI tool

 The "bw" command line utility is used for accessing Bitwarden vaults or Vaultwarden vaults.
 At time of writing, there is no stable official module for accessing such vaults using Python.
-Therefore this module provides a low-level Python wrapper around the "bw" CLI utility.
+Therefore, this module provides a low-level Python wrapper around the "bw" CLI utility.
 A bunch of higher-level methods and facilities are provided for increased convenience, too.

 ---